John Lymburn: Attorney-general

-When the scandal forced Brownlee's resignation as premier, Lymburn stayed on as attorney-general in the short-lived government of Richard Gavin Reid.
-The conservative Reid government was suffering damage to its popularity as a result of the Great Depression, and radical economic theories, most notably the version of social credit espoused by Calgary evangelist William Aberhart, were gaining currency among the public.
+After the scandal forced Brownlee's resignation as premier, Lymburn stayed on as attorney-general in the short-lived government of Premier Richard Gavin Reid.
+The conservative Reid government was losing popularity as a result of the Great Depression.
+Radical economic theories, most notably the version of social credit espoused by Calgary evangelist William Aberhart, were gaining currency among the public.
 The government's position was that Aberhart's proposals were beyond the legal authority of the provincial government, since they involved banking, which the Constitution of Canada makes a responsibility of the federal government.
 As attorney-general, Lymburn played a major role in defending this position.
 When the government brought social credit founder C. H. Douglas from the United Kingdom as an advisor, Lymburn provided him with a copy of one of Aberhart's speeches and asked him to critique it; Douglas concluded that Aberhart's proposals did not align with "Douglasite" social credit, and that many of them would not have the desired effect.

 Later life

 In the 1935 provincial election, the UFA was wiped out of the legislature by Aberhart's upstart Social Credit League.
 As historian Franklin Foster has noted, "it was an ironic footnote to the demise of the most politically successful farmers' group in history that the one UFA candidate who came closest to re-election was lawyer John Lymburn in the City of Edmonton."
-After defeat, Lymburn remained active in community life as an elder in Edmonton's First Presbyterian Church, chairman of the Advisory Board of the Students' Christian Movement, chairman of the Board of Directors of the Beulah Home for unmarried mothers, and president of the Edmonton Scottish Society.
+After defeat, Lymburn remained active in community life as an elder in Edmonton's First Presbyterian Church, chairman of the Advisory Board of the Students' Christian Movement, chairman of the board of directors of the Beulah Home for unmarried mothers, and president of the Edmonton Scottish Society.
 He was also a long-standing member of the Mayfair Golf and Country Club.
 He was an aficionado of the work of fellow Ayrshire native Robbie Burns, whose poetry he could recite in Gaelic, and often spoke at Burns suppers.

 Lymburn briefly re-entered the public eye in 1937, when he was named in a Social Credit-produced pamphlet as one of eight "Bankers' Toadies" who should be "exterminated"; Social Credit whip Joseph Unwin was convicted of criminal libel in relation to the pamphlet.
-In 1942, Lymburn contested a by-election in Edmonton; he finished third of five candidates as Elmer Roper of the Cooperative Commonwealth Federation emerged victorious.
+In 1942, Lymburn contested a by-election in Edmonton; he came in third of five candidates in the first round of counting.
+Elmer Roper of the Cooperative Commonwealth Federation emerged victorious.

 Marguerite Lymburn died in 1958.
 John Lymburn died eleven years later, on November 25, 1969.